Jira to Jira Integration

 Triggers decide which work items automatically sync based on conditions you set.

-- Activate triggers by toggling them on.
-Save changes by publishing.
+3. Activate triggers by toggling them on.
+Click Save Trigger to save changes and publish the trigger.

 Advanced Jira to Jira Integration Use Cases (Using Aida)

-Exalate supports AI-powered Jira-to-Jira integration thanks to the scripting engine called Aida.
+Exalate supports AI-powered Jira-to-Jira integration thanks to the scripting assistant called Aida.
 If you want to script yourself, check out some Script Helpers so you don't have to do everything from scratch.

 Here are common use cases for Jira-to-Jira integration.